lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 1- Live without the app: If it's not essential then we could just not use it.

-2- Find an alternative: In some cases, you will find that the next most popular app works fine, and so you could just use it.
+2- Find an alternative: In some cases, you will find that the next most popular app works fine.

 ### Advantages and Disadvantages